Sushma Swaraj Passes Away; Anupam Kher, Parineeti Chopra, Swara Bhaskar & Others Express Condolences

 RIP Sushma ji.
 Absolutely shocked and devastated to hear about her passing.
 She was always close to me and was extremely kind, since the early days.
 My heartfelt condolences to the family & our entire nation for this great loss.— Sanjay Dutt (@duttsanjay) August 6, 2019

-Remembering the strong personality that Sushma Swaraj was, Neha Dhupia wrote, "#RIPSushmaSwarajJi ... such a strong and prominent face of women in Indian politics... what a huge loss to our nation ... my condolences to the family and to an entire nation that mourns ... #respect #womanofstrength #RIP" (sic)
+Remembering the strong personality that Sushma Swaraj was, Neha Dhupia wrote, "#RIPSushmaSwarajJi ... such a strong and prominent face of women in Indian politics... what a huge loss to our nation ... my condolences to the family and to an entire nation that mourns ... #respect #womanofstrength #RIP." (sic)

 #RIPSushmaSwarajJi ... such a strong and prominent face of women in Indian politics... what a huge loss to our nation ... my condolences to the family and to an entire nation that mourns ... #respect #womanofstrength #RIP— Neha Dhupia (@NehaDhupia) August 6, 2019

-Shabana Azmi Ji mourned the death of Sushma Swaraj by writing, "Deeply saddened that Sushma Swaraj has passed away.Inspite of political differences we had an extremely cordial relationship.
+Shabana Azmi mourned the death of Sushma Swaraj by writing, "Deeply saddened that Sushma Swaraj has passed away.Inspite of political differences we had an extremely cordial relationship.
 I was 1 of her Navratans as she called us during her I and B ministership and she gave industry status to film.
 Articulate sharp and accessible.
-RIP" (sic)
+RIP." (sic)

 Deeply saddened that Sushma Swaraj has passed away.Inspite of political differences we had an extremely cordial relationship.
 I was 1 of her Navratans as she called us during her I and B ministership and she gave industry status to film.
 Articulate sharp and accessible.
 RIP— Azmi Shabana (@AzmiShabana) August 6, 2019